The Plusquamperfekt is a form of the past tense in German.

 This is a technique I've used with dozens of German learners and it makes separable verbs a kinaesthetic exercise--and that in two different ways.

-You'll need to do one thing and to get one supply to have ready when you start the video.
+You'll need print out or write out some cards, and to have one supply to have ready when you start the video.

 Do you need a German back-to-school gift?